-With some exceptions, the 19th century model of work still dominates the 21st century workplace.
-Largely driven by patriarchal values and demands for logic and linear thinking as the primary levers for production, the American model of work still relies essentially on the vision of men like Fredrick Winslow Taylor.
+The sad reality is that the 19th century model of work still dominates the 21st century workplace.
+Largely driven by patriarchal values and demands for logic and linear thinking as the primary levers for production, the American model of work still leans too heavily on the vision of men like Fredrick Winslow Taylor.

 Taylor, an efficiency zealot and the “father” of theories based on time-motion and task management, laid the groundwork for most of methods that grew into the 20th century’s modern organization’s philosophies and practices.
 Obedience, regimentation, predictability and conformity were the “skills” required for success in Taylor’s world.